dd9jn/rfc4880bis/crypto-refresh.md

 The registry includes the columns "Flag", "Shorthand", "Description", and "Reference".
 The initial values for this registry can be found in {{notation-data}}.
 Adding a new item MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-### Packet Versions

-The core OpenPGP packets all have version numbers, and can be revised by introducing a new version of an existing packet.
-This specification creates a registry of packet types.
-The registry includes the packet type, the number of the version, and a reference to the defining specification.
-The initial values for this registry can be found in {{packet-types}}.
-Adding a new packet version MUST be done through the RFC REQUIRED method, as described in {{RFC8126}}.

 ## Algorithms